Introduction to Research Data Management (RDM)

 Funder and University requirements:

-Integrity of your research is improved and can be recognised:
+Integrity of your research is improved:

 - Research data and records are shown to be accurate, complete, authentic and reliable

 - Others can use your datasets to validate your findings